These chocolate sandwich cookies are light, full of chocolate and so fun to eat. They are filled with creamy chocolate frosting.

 - Slowly add in flour, baking powder and salt.

-- Divide dough into two portions and wrap in plastic wrap and freeze for 20-30 minutes or until dough is firm enough to handle.
+- Divide dough into two portions and roll into a log, wrap in plastic wrap and freeze for 20-30 minutes or until dough is firm enough to handle.

 - Can also chill in refrigerator for 1 hour.